qbikez/bunnyshell-templates/Readme.md

 2. `npm ci`
 3. `npm test` (or `npm run cypress:open` to open the UI)

 This will run against local services by default.
+To test a remote deployment, set `CYPRESS_BASE_URL` env variable to the  base url of your deployment (i.e. `https://main-abc123.bunnyenv.com/`).